 Waiting List Information

-Our waiting list is a mailchimp list whereby we can send an email to all our waiting list subscribers who would like to know when we have some chickens for sale.
+Our waiting list is a mailchimp list whereby we can send an email to all our waiting list subscribers who would like to know as soon as we have some chickens for sale.
 You can find the waiting list option on our contact form here

-We have been inundated with requests for chickens for sale ever since Covid-19 has taken over the newsreels of the world.
-We have restocked twice but still we have sold out.
-Our suppliers have exhausted their supplies and we have no more available.
-Chicken availability at this time is somewhat of a problem but we tried to keep up with demand as much as possible.
+We were inundated with requests for chickens for sale ever since Covid-19 has taken over the newsreels of the world.
+We restocked hybrids and Black Rocks twice but sold out of older chickens almost immediately.
+Our suppliers exhausted their supplies and had no more available.
+Chicken availability was somewhat of a problem but we tried to keep up with demand as much as possible.

 Essential things to do while you are waiting

 It is coming to our attention that some people are of the opinion that they can just dump chickens in the garden and they will stroll around popping out some eggs every day.
 Chickens require housing for safety and weather protection.
 We have been hearing of people feeding them on old bread and left-over takeaway rubbish.
 Their welfare needs to be high priority so this is not good enough.
-You need to feed your chickens well with a diet that is best suited for avian digestive systems.
-Feeding them household scraps is not allowed and is certainly not going to give them a diet which will make them most productive or healthy.
-Based on the saying rubbish in, rubbish out.
-With hens it is definitely rubbish in, nothing out.
+You need to feed your chickens well with a diet that is properly formulated and best suited for avian digestive systems.
+Feeding them household scraps is not legally allowed and is certainly not going to give them a diet which will allow them to be most productive or healthy.
+Based on the saying rubbish in, rubbish out; with hens it is definitely rubbish in, nothing out.

-Most important is how to avoid your new hens from becoming a convenient takeway snack for a hungry fox or badger.
+Most important is how to avoid your new hens from becoming a convenient take-away snack for a hungry fox or badger.
 Check out our chicken foxproofing post for tips to safeguard your chickens

 How to get notified of new stock